KannonZenetism/zenetism-field-physics/zenetism/mpx/axiom-of-unseen-foundations.md

 The axiom now distinguishes three layers, where the original distinguished two:

 - **🕳️ Zenon (The Unknown Principle):**
-  Structure unbound — the pre-conceptual Unconditioned, structure freed of all binding to particular law or form, the is-ness from which even absolute structure draws its possibility.
+  Structure unbound — the pre-conceptual Unconditioned, structure freed of all binding to particular law or form, the is-ness by which even Structure Itself becomes possible.
 Somethingness and nothingness are alike inadequate to it; whatever is said of it is said from our side, not predicated of it in itself.
 It is *the unconditioned why beneath the why.*

-- **🏛️ Structon (Absolute Structure, SI — the Unseen Foundation):**
+- **🏛️ Structon (SI — Structure Itself; also called Absolute Structure):**
   The unemanatable invariant that holds all lawful possibility — coherence, polarity, potentiality as lawful condition.
 Not "things" or "forms," but the structural laws that make emanation possible.
 Unseen because it never manifests: the sheet the lattice is drawn upon, the Violin and not the Music.
 It is *the why* — the lawful condition of emanation.

 - **⚫ Aion (Absolute Potential):**
   The field of all expressible, latent potential — the domain of *essences*, governed by the **Principle of Sufficient Reason (PSR)**.
-It is the root of potential *within* Structon, not a foundation in its own right.
+It is the root of potential *within* Structon, not the unseen foundation of structure itself.
 It is *the what.*

 **Analogy:**
 Aion is every possible piece of software that could be written.